Shopify/react-native-skia/README.md

 Checkout the full documentation [here](https://shopify.github.io/react-native-skia).

 React Native Skia brings the Skia Graphics Library to React Native.
-Skia serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox and, Firefox OS, and many other products.
+Skia serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox and Firefox OS, and many other products.

 *This is an alpha release.
 Use with caution.*

 ## Installation

 React Native Skia brings the [Skia Graphics Library](https://skia.org/) to React Native.
-Skia serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox and, Firefox OS, and many other products.
+Skia serves as the graphics engine for Google Chrome and Chrome OS, Android, Flutter, Mozilla Firefox and Firefox OS, and many other products.

 When reading these lines, the package is not yet available on npm.
 Use the link below to install the package.